QuentinRougemont/genome_annotation/README.md

 This will run Braker separately for RNAseq and the protein database.

 I use 5 runs for the proteiinDB and choose the one with best Busco score

-## 7 -  Combining different run with TSEBRA
+## 7 - Evaluate quality with busco - combine different run with TSEBRA - reshape braker output

 ### /!\ WARNING /!\